 Number of vehicles x (Servicing/Maintenance + vehicle replacements + time)

 - If you own a commercial vehicle(s), use this formula to work out the residual value of your vehicle more accurately:

 Number of vehicles x (Potential return – depreciation – method: disposal of vehicle)

 If you’re looking to work out the costs of hiring a van, why not get in contact?
-One of our van experts can provide you with a quote for one simple monthly cost with everything included (except insurance and fuel).
+One of our van experts can provide you with a quote for one simple cost with everything included (except insurance and fuel).